RafaelGB/Obsidian-ZettelFlow/docs/index.md

 The UI will show you the steps you can select to generate a new note.

-When you complete all the steps, the plugin will generate a new note with the content of the template files.
+When you complete all the steps, the plugin will generate a new note with the content of the template files and merge their properties.

 ## How it works
 With your `.canvas` file, the plugin creates a workflow that will be used to generate new notes.
 The workflow is a directed graph where the nodes are the template files and the edges are the steps.
 The plugin will use the workflow to generate the UI.